kubernetes/community/contributors/guide/first-contribution.md

 * Reply with `/assign` or `/assign @yourself` on the issue you'd like to work on
 * The [K8s-ci-robot] will automatically assign the issue to you.
-* Your your name will then be listed under, `Assignees`.
+* Your name will then be listed under, `Assignees`.

 ## Learn about SIGs